Apostille US Degree for SENESCYT Ecuador: State Guide 2026

 Ecuador's exit tax (ISD) is still 5% in 2026 after reforms reversed the phase-out.
 Here's what expats need to know about exemptions, rates, and transfers.

-Cuenca's murder rate is 1.4 per 100,000 - safer than Austin, Denver, or Nashville.
-Data-driven 2026 safety guide from 25 years of on-the-ground experience.
+Is Ecuador safe for expats in 2026?
+Cuenca's homicide rate is 1.4 per 100,000 - safer than Austin or Denver.
+Region-by-region 2026 data from 25 years on the ground.

 Chinese citizens can get Ecuador residency through a $48,200 investment.
 Covers investor visa, property law, estate planning, and document authentication.